nzekonarmel/GraFC2T2/README.md

 ## Deployment

-Put the framework.py and launch.py files in the same folder.
+Put the framework.py and launch.py ​​files in the same folder.

-Open the launch.py file and configure as following:
+Open the launch.py ​​file and configure as following:

     1- Path to the dataset
        # File that contains link stream data {(u, i, r, c, t)}